darklaunch/darklaunch.com/blog/2011/07/30/fix-to-fuse-device-not-found-try-modprobe-fuse-first-for-ssh.md

+# Fix to "fuse: device not found, try 'modprobe fuse' first" for ssh

 To fix the error: "fuse: device not found, try 'modprobe fuse' first", do the following on the command line:

 ```